 One of the more popular areas within Malibu State Park is just a gentle two-mile hike from the park entrance.
 Originally the archeological site of a Chumash village and 25 years after the most-watched series finale in television history went off the air, the outdoor set of M*A*S*H has been restored and re-opened to the public.

 For fans, it’s a must-see, as you’ll recognize the towering Goat Buttes that were featured in the opening shot of each episode, as well as an old rusted jeep, ambulance, and a replica camp signpost.
 Ropes mark the old hospital grounds and there’s a small outbuilding that houses a few displays.

 One of the parks longer hikes is the 4.5-mile trail that leads to Century Lake.
 Surrounded by porous lava and sedimentary rock layers that helped form the Las Virgenes Valley, the man-made lake is a popular spot for movie makers as well as a haven for hikers to stop and rest.

 Camping Malibu Creek State Park

 Malibu Creek’s year-round campground boasts 63 sites, offering picnic tables, flush toilets, coin showers, and a dump station.

 The cost is $45 per night for a campsite.
 Wood burning is prohibited, but charcoal fires are permitted in designated fire rings.
 The campground features 57 sites 30 standard – 26 tent -one group camp.

 The park is open from dawn until dusk seven days a week, and the visitors center is open most Saturdays and Sundays from noon to 4 p.m.
-Parking is $12 but you can park free on Mulholland Blvd and there is a trail that takes you in for free past the parking lots.
+There is a fee to park but you can park free on Mulholland Blvd and take a short into the park.